prasachin/Submission_atln_t/README.md

 ## Work-flow
 The application is a simple SQL editor that allows users to run SQL queries on the data provided.
 The application has been built using React and uses the following libraries:<br/>
 * react-ace - for the SQL editor <br/>
-* react-csv - for downloading the data in CSV format<br/>
+* papaparse - for downloading the data in CSV format<br/>
+* file-saver - for saving the csv file<br/>
+* react-hot-toast - for providing inteeractive notification<br/>
 * react-router-dom - for routing(It ensures that the application is a single page application)<br/>
 * react-dom - for rendering the application<br/>
 * ace-builds - for the SQL editor<br/>